I think you’ll agree with me when I say…

 The advice process comprises a deep dive into the equity release market, providing you with proper advice and finally processing your application.

-With a reliable equity release company, this can cost you from £900 to about £2000.
+With a reliable equity release provider, this can cost you from £900 to about £2000.

-Like other mortgages, equity release plan provider may charge you an application fee to settle their set-up and legal expenses while they help you plan for a lifetime mortgage.
+Like other mortgages, equity provider may charge you an application fee to settle their set-up and legal expenses while they help you plan for a lifetime mortgage.

-These costs can vary from about £100 to £995, and you can opt to either pay it from your equity release capital or add it to your loan.
-However, if you decide to add it up to your credit, you should keep in mind that it will accrue compound interest.
+These can vary from about £100 to £995, and you can opt to either pay it from your equity release capital or add it to your loan.
+However, if you include it to your credit, you should keep in mind that it will accrue compound interest.

-The good news is that with so much competition, most equity release providers currently have exceptional offers, where there are no or reduced application fees.
+With so much competition, most equity release providers currently have exceptional offers, where there are no or reduced application.

 For more information on this and more, you can click here to see how much equity you can release and chat with an expert for free.

 Property valuation fees will be on the charging rooster.
-Your plan provider needs an independent survey and property valuation for two reasons:
+Your provider needs to do its own survey and property valuation for two reasons:

 First, it’s to have a current market value for your estate (based on the current sale price of a home), so that he/she can calculate how much you can borrow.

-Secondly, to ensure that your estate is in pristine condition.
-If it isn’t, then the plan provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post-plan completion.
+Secondly, your estate must be in pristine condition.
+If it isn’t, then the provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post-plan completion.

-Surveyor valuation costs are dependent on the estimated value of the property.
+Surveyor valuation are dependent on the estimated value of the property.
 However, you can find lenders who can offer you a free valuation.
-It all depends on your initial agreement with your plan provider.
+Make an agreement with your plan provider.